openhab/openhab-addons/addons/binding/org.openhab.binding.oceanic/README.md

 # Oceanic Binding

 This binding integrates the Oceanic water softener and management system (www.oceanic.be).
 The binding supports the Limex IQ and Limex Pro water softeners.
 The Oceanic systems are also distributed by Syr in Germany (www.syr.de).
-In order to integrate the Limex into openHAB, the optional CAN-Serial gateway has to be installed
+In order to integrate the Limex into openHAB, the optional CAN-Serial gateway has to be installed.

 ## Supported Things